essc/clp_foss4g_workshop/source/maxent_data_prep.rst

   information (i.e. metadata) because it will help you to understand how the data can be transformed to your desired format.

-2. To check the metadata, select ``dem_1km.asc`` layer and right-click and select :guilabel:`Properties` and select :guilabel:`Metadata` tab on the :guilabel:`Layer Properties` window.
+2. To check the metadata, select ``dem_1km.asc`` layer and right-click and select :guilabel:`Properties` and select :guilabel:`Metadata` tab on the
+:guilabel:`Layer Properties` window.

 .. image:: images/raster_metadata.png
    :align: center
    :width: 300 pt

 3. Make sure all the raster layers have the same spatial extent, size (``1 km``) number of pixel rows and columns, coordinate reference system (``EPSG:4326`` or ``WGS-84`` and, data type (``Int32``).

-4. If any layer is different, perform the resampling and format translation outline in the previous section.
+4. If any layer is different, perform the resampling and format translation outlined in the previous section.

 5. Once all the layers are in a uniform format, size and data type, make sure all layers are in one directory.

 .. raw:: latex